ngaikkeung/warehouseInventorySystem/README.md

 ### Upload testing dataset

-Click on `Update product and inventory` page, and upload the csv file from dataset folder.
+Click on `Update product and inventory` page and upload the csv file from `dataset` folder.

+After upload `product.csv` and `inventory.csv`, you can do the searching and transferring action.

 ## Daily task